Frequently Asked Questions

 Can software be patented?

-Yes, software may be patented, but in most cases, copyrighting the software provides adequate protection much more efficiently.
-Under Board policy, software created by faculty, staff, and students is typically considered indistinguishable from other properties owned by the Board.
+Yes, software can be patented, but in many cases, copyrighting the software provides adequate protection much more efficiently.
+Under Board policy, software created by faculty, staff, and students for educational or training purposes is not owned by the Board of Regents.

-However, under some circumstances, the inventor may own the copyright with educational uses reserved for UT Southwestern.
-For this reason, disclosure of the software to the UT Southwestern Office for Technology Development is encouraged.
-Any media intended to be protected should carry a notation on the title or cover page (e.g. "Copyright, The University of Texas Southwestern Medical Center, [year]).
+Where the creator or author may own the copyright, educational uses are still reserved to UT Southwestern.
+For this reason, the OTD encourages the disclosure of the software to the Office by submitting an Intellectual Property Questionnaire (IPQ).
+Any media intended to be protected should carry a notation on the title or cover page (e.g. "Copyright, UT Southwestern Medical Center, [year]").

 How can I preserve UT Southwestern's ability to claim patent rights?

 To preserve U.S. patent rights, a patent application must be filed within one year of an enabling public disclosure of the invention.
 To preserve foreign patent rights, a patent application must be filed before enabling public disclosure of the invention.
-An inventor should complete an Intellectual Property Questionnaire describing an invention before disclosing it to the public.
+To preserve foreign patent rights, a patent application must be filed before any enabling public disclosure of the invention.
+An inventor should complete an Intellectual Property Questionnaire (IPQ) describing an invention to facilitate the filing of a patent application before disclosing it to the public.